DjampaKozlowski/cONTent/README.md

 cONTent is composed of 3 sub-programs:

-- extract : parse a read library and extract each reads' id, length and average phred quality.
+- extract : parse a read library (/!\ SHOULD BE A FASTQ FILE AND NOT A FASTQ.GZ) and extract each reads' id, length and average phred quality.
 Then results are saved as tab-separated file with a '.content' extension.
 The extracted information are per read identifier, length, and mean quality (phred score).
 - distribution : subsample read-librar(y/ies) and plot reads' quality as a function of the reads' length.
 Also compute basic statistics for these two measurments.
 NB : if several libraries are provided, individual plot and statistics will be generated for each library in addition to a global plot and table.
 - coverage : compute genome coverage using different length and quality cut-offs.
 Display the results as a heatmap.
 This program might be usefull to set minimal reads length and quality cut-off to reach a target genome coverage.
 NB : The output table only display rows for which the coverage obtained with these values of minimal reads' length and quality satisfies the required coverage.